ccarfi/the-agency-wiki-v1/assets/growing/grow-agency-small-to-medium.md

 Another tactic I’ve seen work well is to offer discounted or free design refreshes.
 And of course, if you’ve started to work with more pre-built site sections and templates, the time it takes to finish those refreshes is a fraction of what it would be if you continue offering totally bespoke web design services.
 This is a great way to stop customers from churning out.

 Also, Site Comments is an absolute must-use feature.
-It allows you to communicate with your customers directly on top of a website while it’s being designed inside the Duda platform.
+It allows you to communicate with your customers directly on top of a website while it’s being designed inside the platform.
 This feature prompts your customers to really engage in the design process and reduces website build times by about a third.

 ### TAW: Any other strategic advice you’d give to an agency with 50 sites looking to enter a growth phase?